Page views: -

 When to use private debt?

-Financial resources can be raised by means of private debt at any stage of a company’s development, as long as profit generation can be reasonably expected with which to pay interest and repay the loan principal.
-It is essential to be able to convince the prospective lender not only of the future success of the business plan to be financed with the loan, but also of sufficient managerial skill at the company’s disposal and of the business reliability of the company itself.
+Financial resources can be raised by means of private debt at any stage of a company’s development, while there is reasonable expectation of profit being generated to pay interest and repay the loan principal.
+It is essential to convince the prospective lender not only of the future success of the business plan to be financed with the loan, but also of sufficient managerial skill at the company’s disposal and of the business reliability of the company itself.
 Lenders generally request an assessment of the risks involved as well as of the ability to generate sufficient profit to repay the loan.

-Lenders prepared to provide a private loan are capable of providing the financial resources relatively quickly.
+Lenders prepared to provide a private loan can provide the financial resources relatively quickly.
 They are also usually flexible in terms of the loan parameters.
 If a project to be funded involves an increased level of risk, the lender usually requests additional guarantees or a combination of the private loan with a shareholding in the company.

 Typical situations in which companies look to secure a private loan: